 Once you click access the coordinate conversion tool, you will be able to convert latitude and longitude given in Degrees Minutes Seconds format to latitude and longitude given in Decimal Degrees format---the format acceptable to the collaborative mapping application (See Figure A-8).
 Note in the figure that, since the "Degree Minutes Seconds" longitude value from the Google search has a negative sign in the front, we have to follow some special instructions on the coordinate conversion tool (See Figure A-8 text circled on the right side).
 The instructions state to leave out the negative sign and, instead change the hemisphere to "West," if it isn't already west.
-Remember, the Western Hemisphere is in the "negative longitude" direction; and the Southern Hemisphere is in the "negative latitude" direction.
-Fortunately, you don't have to remember this because the tools remind you.
-Anyway, the end result of the coordinate conversion tool is nearly the same as the coordinates that were in "Decimal Degrees" to begin with.
+Remember, the Western Hemisphere is in the "negative longitude" direction; and the Southern Hemisphere is in the "negative longitude" direction; and the Southern Hemisphere is in the "negative of the coordinate conversion tool is nearly the same as the coordinates that were in "Decimal Degrees" to begin with.